Twisted Ruelle zeta function at zero for compact hyperbolic surfaces: Abstract

 \section{Abstract}

-Let $X$ be a compact, hyperbolic surface of genus $g\geq 2$.
-In this paper, we prove that the twisted Selberg and Ruelle zeta functions, associated with an arbitrary, finite-dimensional, complex representation $\chi$ of $\pi_1(X)$ admit a meromorphic continuation to $\C$.
-Moreover, we study the behaviour of the twisted Ruelle zeta function at $s=0$ and prove that at this point, it has a zero of order $\dim(\chi)(2g-2)$.
+Let $X$ be an orientable compact connected hyperbolic surface of genus $g$.
+In this paper, we prove that the twisted Selberg and Ruelle zeta functions, associated with an arbitrary finite-dimensional complex representation $\chi$ of $\pi_1(X)$ admit a meromorphic continuation to $\C$.
+Moreover, we study the behaviour of the twisted Ruelle zeta function at $s=0$ and prove that at this point it has a zero of order $\dim(\chi)(2g-2)$.

 \keywords{twisted Selberg zeta function, twisted Ruelle zeta function, non-unitary representations, Selberg trace formula}

 \msc{Primary: 11M36; Secondary: 11F72, 37C30}